AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 ### Transient workflows {#transient-workflows}

-Wherever possible, set the DAM Update Asset workflow to Transient.
+Wherever possible, set the [!UICONTROL DAM Update Asset] workflow to Transient.
 The setting significantly reduces the overheads required to process workflows because, in this case, workflows need not pass through the normal tracking and archival processes.

 >[!NOTE]
 >
->By default, the DAM Update Asset workflow is set to Transient in AEM 6.3.
+>By default, the [!UICONTROL DAM Update Asset] workflow is set to Transient in AEM 6.3.
 In this case, you can skip the following procedure.

 1. Navigate to `/miscadmin` in the AEM instance at `https://[aem_server]:[port]/miscadmin`.
 1. Expand **[!UICONTROL Tools]** &gt; **[!UICONTROL Workflow]** &gt; **[!UICONTROL Models]** &gt; **[!UICONTROL dam]**.